mqtt-tools/mqttwarn/README.md

 ### `xbmc`

-This service allows for on-screen notification popups on [XBMC](http://xbmc.org/) instances.
+This service allows for on-screen notification pop-ups on [XBMC](http://xbmc.org/) instances.
 Each target requires the address and port of the XBMC instance (<hostname>:<port>), and an optional username and password if authentication is required.

 ```ini